whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-05-Monthly-Mystery-Box-of-Awesome-by-That-Daily-Deal-Subscription-Box-July-2016-Review.md

 **Cost:** $24.99/month for the Standard Box or $34.98/month for the Deluxe Box + Free Shipping to the U.S.

 **What's in the box:** Every month you will receive an exclusive mystery box with goodies ONLY for the people on the monthly mystery box program.
+Subscribe before the 10th to get the current month's box.
+Boxes ship between the 15th and the 19th of every month.

 <br>